 In the 1970s when hospice care was first instituted, individuals with cancer primarily comprised the population of hospice patients.
 Now, these medical services oversee a broader scope of patients, from those with severe physical limitations to those with an evident decline in cognitive abilities.
 According to the NHPCO, the leading primary diagnoses for hospice patients in 2014 were the following:

 1. Cancer: 36.6 percent

-Cancer continues to be the No.1 diagnosis in the U.S with 36.6 percent in 2014, up 0.01 percent from the previous year.
+Cancer continues to be the number one diagnosis for hospice patients in the U.S with 36.6 percent in 2014, up 0.01 percent from the previous year.
 Though cancer still dominates the rankings, new advancements in the treatment of cancer have led to gradual declines in the number of hospice admissions and deaths from this terminal illness.
 Cancer is the cause of less than 1 in 4 deaths in the U.S.

 2. Dementia: 14.8 percent

 Dementia accounts for 14.8 percent of hospice patients, topping the non-cancer diagnoses tracked by the NHPCO.
+This condition includes a group of thinking and social symptoms that interfere with daily communication, thought and functions.
 As one of the most common terminal diagnoses, end stage dementia necessitates detailed care to treat patients who may not be able to perform basic functions without assistance and present with other infections or symptoms as described by the Stanford School of Medicine.

 3. Heart Disease: 14.7 percent

 Heart disease is often synonymous with cardiovascular disease.
 This condition refers to the narrowing or blocking of blood vessels which can lead to a heart attack or stroke.
 In 2016-2017, there was an increase in the percentage of hospice patients with heart disease, from 13.4 percent to 14.7 percent.